Eztosin/binary_trees/README.md

 ### 0x1D.
 C - Binary trees
-    Binary trees is a collection of entities(nodes) linked together to simulate a hierachy.
-Each node has at most two children like a real tree must have a root or topmost node.
+    A tree is a collection of entities(nodes) linked together to simulate a hierachy.
+In a binary tree, each node has at most two children and like a real tree must have a root or topmost node.

 - Write a function that creates a binary tree node
   Prototype: binary_tree_t *binary_tree_node(binary_tree_t *parent,